Time According to Western Science

 Can you somehow choose the states that you want to collapse it in?

-So what it comes down to is how is there a connection between the two when they must have traveled miles and miles.
+What it comes down to is how is there a connection between the two when they must have traveled miles and miles.
 When one wave function collapses, how does the wave function light-years away know that it should collapse in this way or another?

 Nobody knows what this connection is.
 Nobody understands this.
-It’s not known how these particles know about each other, why they collapse simultaneously and into opposite states.
+It’s not known how these particles know about each other, or why they collapse simultaneously and into opposite states.

 Which is?